puppetlabs/packaging/README.md

 echo "${status}"
 [[ $status == "All Builds Succeeded" ]]
 ```
+This will enable a status indicator on the health of your packaging jobs, in
+addition to merely not kicking off the downstream job.

 ## Task Explanations
 For a listing of all available tasks and their functions, see the [Task